erashish41/react-router/01_react_router/source.md

      your components before they are rendered.
 - This can be useful for a number of reasons, such as improving performance, preventing empty states, and providing a better user experience.

+-Handle Contact Form Data
+- We'll create new contacts by exporting an action in our root route, wiring it up to the route config, and changing our <form> to a React Router <Form>.